miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/styling/template.md

 Yeti table does provide classes for you to use at each element of the table as a theme.
-You may use the class names in the theme as provided or override elements of a theme with your own class names
+You may use the class names in the theme as provided or override elements of a theme with your own class names .

 Yeti Table default theme is defined as:

 {{docs-snippet name="default-theme.js"}}

-If you wish to override just the `tbodyRow` class you can do the following:
+For example, if you wish to override just the `tbodyRow` class you can do the following:

 ```hbs
 <YetiTable @theme={{hash tbodyRow="my-new-class"}} @data={{data}} @pagination={{true}} as |table|>